-Mobility management functions may also be distributed to multiple networks as shown in Figure 2, so that a mobile node in any of these networks may be served by a nearby mobility function (MF).
+Mobility management functions may also be distributed to multiple networks as shown in Figure 2, so that a mobile node in any of these networks may be served by a nearby function with appropriate routing/ mobility management (RM) capability.

 Figure 2.
 Distributed mobility management.